-It’s frustratingly and feels beyond logic, til you talk to a few other female friends who say they were feeling the same way and found out the cause was low iron stores or anemia.
+You’ve taken days off, you’re following a smart training plan, but you just can’t shake the lead from your legs, the sluggishness from your mind and body.
+It’s frustratingly and feels beyond logic, till you talk to a few other female friends who say they were feeling the same way and found out the cause was low iron stores or runner’s anemia.

 Why are runners so susceptible to low iron?
-Usually it’s a combination of factors creating a perfect storm:
+Usually it’s a combination of factors creating a perfect storm.

 - Intense workouts can cause iron loss through sweat